ChandlerTayek/CarND-Vehicle-Detection-P5/writeup.md

 My pipeline will likely fail if the camera is used in a center or left lane since I didn't include the left half of the frame.

-I could implement the vehicle object that I had written in order to better track individual pieces of information about each car.
+I could implement the vehicle object tracking that I have written in order to better track individual pieces of information about each car.

+Searching only areas around a certain perspective per each scale would reduce the amount of processing time.